Baazz95/Baazz95/README.md

 Baazz95, Michael Barrett - on a data science course at EC-utbildning!

-This is my github that I'll be using to track projects etc.
+This is my github that I use to upload projects/assignments to.

+I am currently searching for a LIA (Lärande i arbete) placement in Stockholm.